 Fun restaurants in San Francisco for teenagers

-Traveling teens are known to get hungry when they are on a family vacation.
+Travelling teens are known to get hungry on a family vacation.
 Picking a place to eat in San Francisco with teenagers is easy with our top picks below.

 The Historic Ferry Building

-The Ferry Building Marketplace is a fun gathering of the region’s best farmers and artisan producers, it is kinda like a waterfront farmers market.
+The Ferry Building Marketplace is a fun gathering of the region’s best farmers and artisan producers; it is kind of like a waterfront farmers’ market.

 Wander through, and you’ll find delicious cheesecakes (a uniquely San Francisco cheesecake), Napa’s famous Gott’s Roadside burgers, Hog Island Oysters fresh from the ocean of West Marin, and one of the country’s best Farmers Markets frequented by local chefs.